mikemai2awesome/mcss/README.md

 ```

 ### Perfect for writing with Markdown
-Set up the page template with your blog and use the `<main>` container as the article body.
+Set up the page template with your blog and use the `<main>` `<article>` container as the article body.
 Markdown renders semantic HTML so everything will just work.

 ```html
 <header>